stephanoparaskeva/wdi-project-1/README.md

 ### Process:
 As this was a solo project I worked using Version-Control via Git on GitHub myself.
 The game itself went through various development phases and I'd consistently write code and then rewrite once I found a better solution.
-1. First I rendered a the grid to the screen with only borders to test the map and movement.
+1. First I rendered the grid to the screen with only borders to test the map and movement.

  ![](/images/firstStageGif.gif)